Cardiovascular

 Brief Summary: Prior to using these devices, please review the Instructions for Use for a complete listing of indications, contraindications, warnings, precautions, potential adverse events and directions for use.

 Indications for Use: The AVEIR™ Leadless Pacemaker system is indicated for management of one or more of the following chronic clinical presentations: syncope, pre-syncope, fatigue, disorientation, and one or more of the indications which follow.
 Rate-modulated pacing is indicated for patients with chronotropic incompetence, and for those who would benefit from increased stimulation rates concurrent with physical activity.
 Dual-chamber pacing is indicated for patients exhibiting one or more of the following conditions: sick sinus syndrome; chronic, symptomatic second- and third-degree AV block; recurrent Adams-Stokes syndrome; symptomatic bilateral bundle-branch block when tachyarrhythmia and other causes have been ruled out.
-Atrial pacing is indicated for patients with: sinus node dysfunction and normal AV and intraventricular conduction systems.
-Ventricular pacing is indicated for patients with significant bradycardia and: normal sinus rhythm with only rare episodes of AV block or sinus arrest, chronic atrial fibrillation.
-MR Conditional: The AVEIR Leadless Pacemaker is conditionally safe for use in the MRI environment and according to the instructions in the MRI-Ready Leadless System Manual.
+Atrial pacing is indicated for patients with sinus node dysfunction and normal AV and intraventricular conduction systems.
+Ventricular pacing is indicated for patients with significant bradycardia and: normal sinus rhythm with only rare episodes of AV block or sinus arrest, or chronic atrial fibrillation.

 Intended Use: The AVEIR™ Leadless Pacemaker (LP) is designed to provide bradycardia pacing as a pulse generator with built-in battery and electrodes for implantation in the right ventricle and the right atrium.
 The LP is intended to provide sensing of intrinsic cardiac signals and delivery of cardiac pacing therapy within the implanted chamber for the target treatment group.
 The LP is also intended to operate optionally with another co-implanted LP to provide dual-chamber pacing therapy.